MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-principles.md

 # Azure landing zone - design principles

 The Azure landing zone conceptual architecture is universally applied to any Azure landing zone process or implementation.
 At the foundation of the architecture is a set of core design principles that serve as a compass for subsequent design decisions across critical technical domains.

 The principles are intentionally aspirational to help you strive for an optimum design of the target architecture.
-If you choose to deploy an implementation that's an Azure landing zone Accelerator or any version of the enterprise-scale landing zone code base, build on the architecture by applying the design principles described here.
+If you choose to deploy an implementation that's an Azure landing zone accelerator or any version of the enterprise-scale landing zone code base, build on the architecture by applying the design principles described here.

-Decisions made during the review of each design area may need to be adjusted slightly to adhere to these design principles.
-Each design principle includes one or more examples of how that principle could impact your design area decisions.
+Using these principles as part of your implementation will serve as a useful guide for realising the benefits of cloud technologies.
+This cloud-orientated way, often called _Digital Native_,  represents ways of working and technical options for your organization that are not typically offered with legacy technology approaches.

 > [!IMPORTANT]
 > **Impact of design deviations**